IMAGINE THE NEWS

 The Exodus Guidebook, a grassroots PDF that circulated widely across networks and group chats, offered a roadmap: 1) Cancel Prime.
 2) Leave Meta, X and Google.
 3) Switch to open-source tools.
 4) Reclaim your time.
 5) Tell someone else.

-While Silicon Valley CEOs have downplayed the impact.
-Internal memos leaked from Meta suggest they are “strategizing around emotional re-engagement pathways” -
+impact, internal memos leaked from Meta suggest they are “strategizing around emotional re-engagement pathways” - which apparently includes offering free puppies via Instagram stories.

 Governments around the world are reportedly watching closely.